 Presumptive Transfer (17)

-Disclaimer: This is an automated estimate generated by WCSSC Pro based on RCW 26.19 guidelines.
+Disclaimer: This is an automated estimate generated by WSCSS Pro based on RCW 26.19 guidelines.
 Actual court orders may vary.
 This worksheet summary is for informational and preparational purposes.

 Want to know how we arrived at these figures?